Updated October 8th, 2020

 EHN Canada places top priority on the health of its patients and staff.
 We go beyond standard protocols to ensure that necessary screening and prevention measures are in place so that our facilities are as safe as possible from coronavirus COVID-19 exposure.
 Patients continue to be supported wholeheartedly in their recovery.
 EHN predicts no foreseeable interruption in daily operations, and admission of patients to our residential programs will continue as planned.

-EHN Canada continues to work with local Public Health Departments to ensure the following Infection Prevention and Control (IPAC) measures are in place.
+EHN Canada’s Leadership Pandemic Team continues to meet on a weekly basis and we continue to work with local Public Health Departments to ensure the following Infection Prevention and Control (IPAC) measures are in place.
 We follow best practices and continuously monitor them for updates.
 EHN Canada has advanced IPAC practitioners on staff and our entire team has received additional, updated training on preventative and reactive measures to protect our patients and staff from coronavirus infection.

 Bellwood has created an “isolation bubble” section on the 3rd floor of the facility.